cnnwosu200/504_serverless_functions/README.md

 3. Use whatever region
 4. Change Runtime type(language to use) to Python 3.13 or whatever version you choose.
 5. Under Authentication, allow public access
-6. Once created, opne the URL in a different browser and this should be seen before updating the code:
+6. Once created, open the URL in a different browser and this should be seen before updating the code:

 7. Update requirements.tx